Islandora/documentation/docs/installation/manual/installing_fedora_syn_and_blazegraph.md

 sudo mv fcrepo.war /opt/tomcat/webapps
 sudo chown tomcat:tomcat /opt/tomcat/webapps/fcrepo.war
 ```
-- `FCREPO_WAR_URL`: This can be found at the [fcrepo downloads page](https://wiki.duraspace.org/display/FF/Downloads); you should download the WAR for the most recent 5.x web application.
+- `FCREPO_WAR_URL`: This can be found at the [fcrepo downloads page](https://github.com/fcrepo4/fcrepo4/releases); the file you're looking for is:
+    - Tagged in green as the 'Latest release'
+    - The `.war` version of the file

 ### Restarting the Tomcat Service